Brandon dispatchable capacity project

 To address this need, we are pursuing the development of additional combustion turbine units at the Brandon generating station.
 These turbines, initially fueled by natural gas, offer a dependable, dispatchable capacity resource that can be developed relatively quickly.
 Based on current system planning modeling and economics, we expect any combustion turbine will operate infrequently – primarily to serve peak demand and as a backstop resource during periods of drought, extreme weather, or during other system contingencies.

 We’re seeking turbines with dual-fuel capability or adaptability to alternative fuels, such as hydrogen, to support long-term flexibility.
-IRP modeling consistently identified combustion turbines as a feasible option but no final decision was made with the recommended development plan.
+IRP modeling consistently identified combustion turbines as a feasible option but no final decision has been.

 The Brandon dispatchable capacity project is made up of three main parts: the planning for new combustion turbine units at the Brandon generating station, electrical transmission and distribution equipment upgrades and planning and routing a right-of-way for new natural gas pipelines in the area.
-The right-of-way, being proposed by Manitoba Hydro on behalf of Centra Gas, will include a natural gas pipeline to deliver non-odourized natural gas from the TC Energy's Canadian Mainline to the Brandon generating station, and a potential additional natural gas pipeline that will supply odourized natural gas to the Brandon and southwest Manitoba gas distribution system to enhance reliability and capacity in the area.
+The right-of-way, being proposed by Manitoba Hydro on behalf of Centra Gas, will include a natural gas pipeline to deliver non-odourized natural gas from the TC Energy's Canadian Mainline to the Brandon generating station.

 Required approvals